Get healthy in San Diego, California

-So if you’re looking for a wellness vacation, now is the time to consider the healthy things to do in San Diego.
+So if you’re looking to plan your own San Diego wellness retreat, now is the time to consider the healthy things to do in San Diego.
 In fact, there may be no better spot in the U.S. outside of Sedona, to unplug and recharge in this gem of a beach town.

 Explore the San Diego Coastline

 San Diego offers 70 miles of coastline.
 For easy strolling, Pacific Beach is a popular choice.
 Or if your beach time includes watching the surfers, you might find your happy place at La Jolla Shores or Tourmaline Surfing Park.
-And Torrey Pines Marine Reserve is a must for anyone looking to commune with nature.
+And Torrey Pines State Natural Reserve is a must for anyone looking to commune with nature.
 The park offers hiking trails for every level of experience.

 The Japanese Friendship Garden of San Diego

 Currently, the gardens offer weekly meditation sessions.
 There are also various levels of yoga and tai chi classes available on a weekly basis.
-Check the Friendship Garden’s website for their schedule of events for some of the best healthy things to do in San Diego.
+Check the Japanese Friendship Garden’s website for their schedule of events, which includes a wide variety of cultural and wellness activities.

 Trilogy is also a wellness studio offering indoor classes as well as outdoor aerial yoga.
 New yoga students can take advantage of a current deal at over 50% off the regular class price.
 Visit the Trilogy Sanctuary website for more information.